bwagner5/http-monitor/README.md

 This python application monitors HTTP traffic from a Commons Log Format access log.
 Statistics are gathered about the overall traffic, section counts, and other useful information.
 Alerts are also generated based off a variable threshold provided as an argument.

+## Installation

+The app is built with Python 3.2

+`pip install -r requirements.txt`
+`./http_monitor.py`

+OR Docker

+`docker build -t http_monitor .`
+`docker run -it http_monitor`

+**Make sure to mount any volumes needed if testing a log stream rather than a static file.

 ## Usage

 ```